 The original was a Silver laced variety – made by crossing a silver spangled Hamburg with a dark Brahma.

 White and black ‘sports’ issued from this pairing also.
 White is the rarest of the Wyandotte coloring.

 The Colombian variety was created by crossing a white Wyandotte with a Barred Plymouth Rock.

 The Gold laced Wyandotte was originally created in Wisconsin by crossing a Silver laced Wyandotte with Gold Spangled Hamburg and Partridge Cochin.

 The Buff was a silver laced crossed with a Buff Cochin.

-Please note that the crossings of various varieties and breeds here is not exhaustive.
-Different sources offer different or more extensive breeding practices, much of it being guess work.
+Please note that the crossings of various varieties and breeds here are not exhaustive.
+Different sources offer different or more extensive breeding practices, much of it being guesswork.